aleshaleksey/fansys23/08-spell-list.md

 **Special**: The final substance has to be in the same element/state as the initial substance.
 Thus a caster cannot use this spell to turn water into air, but can turn water into (poor) wine.
 Likewise it can be used to turn steel into cheese, but not into bad air.

-**Upcast**: For every addition MP dice used in the casting, either add an extra object or increase its size by one category.
+**Upcast**: For every addition MP die above 5 used in the casting, either add an extra object or increase its size by one category.
 If at least 7 MP dice are used the maximum material level can be 3.
 If 9 MP dice are used the maximum material level can be 4.

 **Global**: The spell is permanent.
 If at least 28 MP dice are used the maximum material level can be 3.
 If 36 MP dice are used the maximum material level can be 4.